Elementary Teaching Staff

 Paper towelsI look forward to a phenomenal year!

-Julie Halcomb - Fifth Grade
+Julie Halcomb - Fourth Grade

 My name is Miss Halcomb and I am a fifth grade teacher.
 I am incredibly excited to be teaching at the Learning Foundation and Performing Arts School.